BlogCustomer Satisfaction

 Make sure you apply personalization to all communication that comes from your brand, including surveys.
 For example, don’t just blindly show general user satisfaction surveys to everyone who visits your page—they might not even be your customers yet.

 Instead, try triggering your survey based on an event, like completing a purchase or visiting a specific page.
-You can easily do it when setting up website surveys with Survicate.
+You can easily do it when setting up mobile or website surveys with Survicate.

 4. Measure customer satisfaction regularly